racerxr650r/avrOS/README.md

    Go to this [AVRDUDE github page](https://github.com/avrdudes/avrdude/wiki/Building-AVRDUDE-for-Linux) for instructions to clone, build, and install it from the latest source

-   > :memo: **Note:** If you are using an older distrobution based on Debian 10 or earlier, you may need to do this because the version the Debian/Ubuntu repositories does not support Atmel Ice and Serial UPDI programming interfaces.
+   > :memo: **Note:** If you are using an older distribution based on Debian 10 or earlier, you may need to do this because the version the Debian/Ubuntu repositories does not support Atmel Ice and Serial UPDI programming interfaces.
+Distributions based on Debian 12 (Bookworm) will have a current version of AVRDUDE and this step is not required

 7. (Optional) Install Tio command line serial console application for the avrOS command line interface and logger